mbta/mobile_app/README.md

 To switch between the staging and prod app flavors, go to Build > Select Build Variant and then set the `:androidApp` Active Build Variant.

 Populate any configuration needed in your the .envrc file.
-These will be read by a gradle buld task set as BuildConfig values so that they can be read by the application.
+These will be read by a gradle build task set as BuildConfig values so that they can be read by the application.